The Robert Nighthawk Story

 Robert Nighthawk?
 I Didn't Think Nothin' Of Him

 United's Leonard Allen scoffed: "Robert Nighthawk?
 I didn't think nothin' of him.
 I didn't go into those joints where they were playing.
-Lew knew him- he had Robert Nighthawk in mind for the first session.
+Lew knew him — he had Robert Nighthawk in mind for the first session.
 So after he cut the session it did nothin'."9

 Kansas City Blues

-Robert Nighthawk's complete recordings for the United label are collected on Bricks in My Pillow a tremendous collection that has recently been reissued on CD with some previously unreleased material.
-Nighthawk recorded two sessions for United, one on July 12, 1951 and one on October 25, 1952 for its subsidiary States.
+Robert Nighthawk's complete recordings for the United label are collected on Bricks in My Pillow, a tremendous collection that has recently been reissued on CD with some previously unreleased material.
+Nighthawk recorded two sessions for United — one on July 12, 1951 and one on October 25, 1952 for its subsidiary States.

 Crying Won't Help You

-On his prior records for Chess Nighthawk stuck mostly to a slow, somber tempo but these sides find him backed by a swinging combo that propels him almost to the verge of rock and roll on up tempo numbers.
-The barrelhouse piano of Roosevelt Sykes and Bob Call or Curtis Jones teamed with the rock solid drumming of Jump Jackson and Ransom Knowling's snapping bass lend plenty of excitement while Nighthawk plays some magnificent slide.
-Nighthawk's deep mellow voice is perfectly suited to the music as well.
-These recordings represent Nighthawk melding the sound of the Delta with the more urbane sounds of post war Chicago.
 While these recordings are more stylistically diverse than his Chess sides they also contained fewer originals.
 Most of these songs had been in his repertoire for years.
-Nighthawk originally recorded "Take It Easy Baby" back in 1937 for Bluebird, "The Moon is Rising" was a staple of his King Biscuit shows and was a remake of Ivory Joe Hunter's 1945 hit "Blues At Sunrise" (covered prior to Nighthawk's version by Charley Booker who cut it as "Moonrise Blues" for Modern's Blues & Rhythm subsidiary in 1952 and Nighthawk's drummer Kansas City Red often sang the song), while "Nighthawk Boogie" was his theme song on the broadcasts.
-"You Missed A Good Man" was a song Nighthawk likely picked up from Tampa Red who recorded the song in 1935.
-The basis of the song actually goes back much further being copyrighted by Clarence Williams in 1915 as "You Missed A Good Woman When You Picked All Over Me."
-The song was first recorded by Trixie Smith in 1922 and again in 1923 by Eva Taylor the wife of Clarence Williams.
-Tampa reworked the lyrics but the the tune and chorus are identical.
-"Bricks In My Pillow" was another cover originally recorded by Bumble Bee Slim in 1935, "Kansas City" was a cover of Jim Jackson's 1927 classic and "Seventy-Four" was a song originally cut by Johnnie Temple as "Gonna Ride 74" for Decca in 1938 and later covered by Willie Love & His Three Aces as "74 Blues" for the Trumpet label in 1951.
-"Maggie Campbell", taken here with an unusual rhythm that sounds like a big band rumba, was a song Nighthawk likely picked up through Tommy Johnson who recorded the song in 1928 as "Maggie Campbell Blues"
+Nighthawk originally recorded "Take It Easy Baby" back in 1937 for Bluebird; "The Moon is Rising" was a staple of his King Biscuit shows and was a remake of Ivory Joe Hunter's 1945 hit "Blues At Sunrise"; "Nighthawk Boogie" was his theme song on the broadcasts; "You Missed A Good Man" was a song Nighthawk likely picked up from Tampa Red who recorded it in 1935 — the basis of the song goes back much further being copyrighted by Clarence Williams in 1915.
+"Bricks In My Pillow" was another cover originally recorded by Bumble Bee Slim in 1935; "Kansas City" was a cover of Jim Jackson's 1927 classic; and "Seventy-Four" was a song originally cut by Johnnie Temple for Decca in 1938 and later covered by Willie Love & His Three Aces as "74 Blues" for the Trumpet label in 1951.
+"Maggie Campbell", taken here with an unusual rhythm that sounds like a big band rumba, was a song Nighthawk likely picked up through Tommy Johnson who recorded it in 1928.

-Trixie Smith: You Missed A Goo Man You Missed A Good Man
+Trixie Smith: You Missed A Good Man

-Gonna Ride 74 74 Blues
+Gonna Ride 74

 Lucille Bogan: Black Angel Blues